| |

 Personal / Community

-Mr. Burnell has become licensed as a General Contractor, Real Estate Broker, Deep Water Diver, Commercial Pilot, and FAA Certified Flight Instructor.
-He lives with his wife and two daughters in his ‘dream home’ which he and his designer wife envisioned and built in 1987 in Los Altos Hills, California.
-He has been long active in local government, serving the cities of Los Altos and Los Altos Hills in a number of capacities, including Chairman of Community Relations for seven years, Chairman of Community Awards for thirteen years, Chairman of the government's Education Committee, Chairman of Task Committees, City Webmaster, and Editor of the City Newsletter.
-In 1994 he was awarded a United States Congressional Citation by Congresswoman Anna Eshoo in recognition of a number of his voluntary Community activities.
+In 1994 Mr. Burnell was awarded a United States Congressional Citation by Congresswoman Anna Eshoo in recognition of a number of his voluntary Community activities.
 He has been an active member of the Los Altos Chamber of Commerce, the Los Altos Village Association, the Palo Alto YMCA, and as a one-time thespian and musician, the American Musical Theater of San José.
-He is a Founder of the Los Altos Community Foundation, a Member of the Advisory Board to Women's Initiative, a member of the Board of the San Jose Property-based Business Improvement District (PBID), and a member of the Los Altos Golf and Country Club.
+He is a Founder of the Los Altos Community Foundation, a Member of the Advisory Board to Women's Initiative, a recent member of the Board of Directors of the San José Property-based Business Improvement District (PBID), and an active member of the Los Altos Golf and Country Club.

 |